 Musk and his younger brother created the Musk Foundation in 2002.
 The main objective was to support four key areas: science and engineering, pediatric research, space exploration, and advocacy and research for sustainable energy.
-So far, more than $300 million has been donated to this foundation.
+So far, he’s received more than $300 million in donations to this foundation.
 They’ve made a name for themselves with their contributions to sustainable innovations, AI, and disaster relief.

 Revolutionization of the automotive industry